Patent & Licence Management

 Research and Transfer Support provides information events and regular lectures and workshops in the field of patenting and exploitation:

-The following courses are offered in the field of company start-ups in cooperation with the start-up service INiTS, opens an external URL in a new window and i²c, opens an external URL in a new window
+Courses are also offered by INiTS, opens an external URL in a new window and i²c, opens an external URL in a new window in the area of business start-ups.

 TU Wien is a strategic partner university within the Pan-European Seal Traineeship Programme , opens an external URL in a new window at European Patent Office (EPO) and European Union Intellectual Property Office (EUIPO)., opens an external URL in a new window